GuillaumeTrebuchet/KC705_pci_driver/README.md

 # Vivado project
 The hardware design is located in KC705_pci_hardware.
 It is shared in the form of a tcl script that regenerate the project.
 Just run "source pci_test.tcl" in a tcl command prompt to regenerate it.
 To update it use vivado File -> Project -> Write tcl, then remove absolute paths in the tcl file.
-# Known issues
-There is a timing issue in the hardware design, most likely because the reset in pci_dma_controller2 and such comes from proc_sys_reset but the clock comes from the pcie block.
-Its not good but the design works anyway.
-I should use another processor reset block to make sure the reset and clock are synchronous.
-But we are not even supposed to use the AXI clock for anything else than the AXI interface anyway.

-I think the recommanded way is that the rest of the design uses it's own clock then use an AXI interconnect for the synchronization.
-Will do that when I have the time.